Key Takeaway

 | 0–459 | Below Average | High risk — mainstream lenders typically decline |

-Equifax uses a proprietary algorithm, but the inputs are consistent with Australian credit reporting standards under the Privacy Act 1988 and the Comprehensive Credit Reporting (CCR) system introduced in 2018.
+Your Equifax credit score is calculated from five main factors.
+Equifax uses a proprietary algorithm, but the inputs are defined by the Privacy Act 1988 and the Comprehensive Credit Reporting framework — so the weighting is well understood from observed outcomes.

-Repayment history (highest weight): Under CCR, every lender who participates reports your monthly payment behaviour — on time or late — across all open accounts.
-This 24-month rolling record is the single largest driver of your ongoing score.
-Consistent on-time payments are the most powerful rebuilding tool available.
+Under CCR, every participating lender reports your monthly payment status across all open accounts.
+This 24-month rolling record is the single largest driver of your ongoing Equifax score.
+One missed payment can reduce your score by 22–65 points depending on your overall profile.
+Conversely, 24 consecutive on-time payments are the most powerful rebuilding tool available without professional intervention in the listings themselves.

-Credit enquiries (cumulative negative): Each hard enquiry reduces your score by approximately 5–20 points.
-Five or more enquiries in 12 months signals financial stress.
-Enquiries remain for 5 years.
+Each hard enquiry — a formal credit application — reduces your Equifax score by approximately 5–20 points.
+Five or more enquiries in 12 months is flagged as a risk signal by lenders.
+Enquiries remain on your file for 5 years.
+Never apply for multiple credit products at once to compare — check your eligibility before submitting any application.

 | Bureau | Score Range | Used Primarily By |